AI-Planning/pddl-generators/README.md

 ## Mprime

 *   Origin: Drew McDermott.
 Used in the AIPS-1998 competition.
 *   Adaptions: Translated all predicate names to get a more intuitive notation.
+Also use typing.
 Operator for passing on fuel from one location to another could, in the original version, be instantiated with the same location as origin and destination city, which caused the amount of fuel in that city to increase one unit.
 Changed that such that origin and destination cities must be different.
+    NOTE: in the aibasel benchmarks repo, the reformulated domain no-mprime does a similar translation of predicate names but doesn't use typing.
+It also doesn't use the described fix (which the mprime domain of that repo does, however).
 *   Description: Typed STRIPS domain; the name results from Mystery' (see below).
 Logistics variant where trucks move on a map of locations.
 Additionally, trucks have only limited transportation capacity, and there are constraints on the amount of fuel.
 Each location has initially a certain amount of fuel available.
 Moving a truck away from a location decreases the amount of fuel at that location by one.
 If a location has more than one fuel item, then it can pass a fuel item over to a different location.
 *   Parameters:
     *   -l number of locations